SofiSaR/C--_TwinPrime_Spring-2022/README.md

 ## The Instructions That Were Given for the Project:

 - Write a C++ program to print all the twin prime numbers below a certain given number.
-"A twin prime is a prime number (https://en.wikipedia.org/wiki/Prime_number) that is either 2 less or 2 more than another prime number—for example, either member of the twin prime pair (41, 43).
-In other words, a twin prime is a prime that has a prime gap (https://en.wikipedia.org/wiki/Prime_gap) of two.
+"A twin prime is a prime number ([Prime Number Wiki](https://en.wikipedia.org/wiki/Prime_number)) that is either 2 less or 2 more than another prime number—for example, either member of the twin prime pair (41, 43).
+In other words, a twin prime is a prime that has a prime gap ([Prime Gap Wiki](https://en.wikipedia.org/wiki/Prime_gap)) of two.
 Sometimes the term twin prime is used for a pair of twin primes; an alternative name for this is prime twin or prime pair."
 See the [Twin Prime Wiki](https://en.wikipedia.org/wiki/Twin_prime)

 - Your program should output the number of twin prime numbers found.